John Michell: Black holes

-Michell suggested that there might be many "dark stars" in the universe, and today astronomers believe that black holes do indeed exist at the centers of most galaxies.
-Similarly, Michell proposed that astronomers could detect "dark stars" by looking for star systems which behaved gravitationally like two stars, but where only one star could be seen.
-Michell argued that this would show the presence of a "dark star".
+Michell suggested that there might be many such objects in the universe, and today astronomers believe that black holes do indeed exist at the centers of most galaxies.
+Similarly, Michell proposed that astronomers could detect them by looking for star systems which behaved gravitationally like two stars, but where only one star could be seen.
+Michell argued that this would show the presence of a star from which light was not escaping.
 It was an extraordinarily accurate prediction.
 All of the dozen candidate stellar black holes in our galaxy (the Milky Way) are in X-ray compact binary systems.

 Michell's ideas about gravity and light interested William Herschel, who tried to test them with his powerful telescopes.
-A few years after Michell came up with the concept of black holes, the French mathematician Pierre-Simon Laplace suggested essentially the same idea in his 1796 book, Exposition du Système du Monde.
+A few years after Michell came up with the concept of invisible, light-trapping stars, the French mathematician Pierre-Simon Laplace suggested essentially the same idea in his 1796 book, Exposition du Système du Monde.

 It has been written that Michell was so far ahead of his time in regard to black holes that the idea "made little impression" on his contemporaries.
 "He died in quiet obscurity", states the American Physical Society, "and his notion of a 'dark star' was forgotten until his writings re-surfaced in the 1970s."